nodejs/node/doc/api/permissions.md

-When starting Node.js with `--experimental-permission`, the ability to access the file system through the `fs` module, spawn processes, use `node:worker_threads`, native addons, and enable the runtime inspector will be restricted.
+When starting Node.js with `--experimental-permission`, the ability to access the file system through the `fs` module, spawn processes, use `node:worker_threads`, use native addons, use WASI, and enable the runtime inspector will be restricted.

 ```console